 Password Manager includes the following additional features, at no extra charge:

-The relationships between the Hitachi ID Management Suite components is illustrated in Figure [link].
+The relationships between the Hitachi ID Identity and Access Management Suite components is illustrated in Figure [link].